 The traditional 2D platforming Super Mario Bros. series has long been a favorite for cooperative play, and Super Mario Maker 2 continues that tradition with the ability to complete courses with other players, or design them together online so your dastardly creations are the work of two villains instead of just one.
 Without proper communication, you might not succeed, but those working in tandem can cut down on the time needed to make a stage.
 Will one of you focus on Thwomps while the other cooks up a switch-heavy nightmare?
 Only you can know for sure.

 Though not traditionally “multiplayer,” the best part of Super Mario Maker 2 is heading online to play the courses others from around the world have designed.
 Just a few days after launch, we were already seeing incredibly creative stages that included elements we couldn’t dream of being in a Mario game.
-Of course, there was also a lot of troll-heavy stages that want to trick you, but the cream rises to the top.
+Of course, there were also a lot of troll-heavy stages that want to trick you, but the cream rises to the top.

 Read our full Super Mario Maker 2 review

 The greatest Mario Kart game Nintendo has made, Mario Kart 8 Deluxe offers an endless supply of multiplayer fun in one of the best racing games.
 Well, and rage of course.
 No one likes to get hit by a blue shell by some slacker after maintaining the lead for the entire race.
 Boasting split-screen and wireless local multiplayer and online support, Mario Kart 8 Deluxe truly is the most fun when played alongside friends and family.

 The impressive tracklist, which includes courses both old and new, and slick, easy-to-learn controls make it a perfect party game for both casual gamers and Switch enthusiasts.
 The competitive battle modes offer nice alternatives to the traditional races as well.
 Mario Kart 8 Deluxe is a must-buy Switch game.